What is a TEDx regional workshop?

 Do not purchase a website, register social media or other web properties for your regional workshop.

-Organizing a regional workshop is one requirement to obtain a Level 2 license.
-If you would like to apply for a Level 2 license, you can learn more about Level 2 events here.
+Organizing a regional workshop is one requirement to moving to a Summit tier license.
+You can learn more about license tiers here.

 Here's what you need to know: